 When creating emails, we focus on building the best email for our audience.
 That often manifests itself in content curation before designing and creating the email.
-While we may agonize over subject lines, CTAs, and segmentation, there’s some things we often forget: Email file size and email load times.
+While we may agonize over subject lines, CTAs (call-to-action), and segmentation or personalization, there are some things we often forget: Email file size and email load times.
+And while they may have similarities, they are different issues which need to be taken into consideration.

 What is an email file size?